markhakansson/rauk/README.md

 6. [License](#license)

 ## Features
-- Automatic test vector generation of RTIC user tasks using KLEE
+- Automatic test vector generation of RTIC user tasks using the symbolic execution engine [KLEE](https://github.com/klee/klee)
-- Measurement-based WCET analysis of user tasks using the test vectors
+- Measurement-based WCET analysis of user tasks using the test vectors an real hardware
-- Response-time analysis of system from the WCET results
+- The output can be used to calculate the response-time of all tasks

 ## Requirements
 * [KLEE](https://github.com/klee/klee) v2.2+
 * GNU/Linux x86-64 (host)
+* An ARM Cortex-M microcontroller

-### Supported crates
+### Supported crates & versions

 | Crate         | Version  |
 | :------------ | :------- |